 - Data diddling.
-Usually, a data analyst makes an analysis and then comes up with a conclusion.
+Usually, a data analyst analyzes business data and then comes up with a conclusion.
 But, what if the conclusion is already defined by a higher-level manager or investor?
 In this case, a business owner asks them to diddle the actual data analysis and show the metrics expected by a third party.
 For example, a data analyst sees that sales have not grown, but the investor is expecting them to have done.
 It has nothing to do with data analytics.

-Afterword: How does data analysis help you in your day-to-day activities?
+Afterword: Why is it important to analyze data in your day-to-day activities?

 Data analytics helps me a lot in managing my finances and investments.
 My knowledge let me automate some data imports and create insightful reports to keep my eye on the ball.

-I had a deep interest in feminism-oriented topics and analyzed the UN survey on violence against women in Kazakhstan.
-I also analyzed the OECD data on the gender wage gap.
+I had a deep interest in feminism-oriented topics and analyzed the UN survey on violence against women in Kazakhstan, as well as the OECD data on the gender wage gap.
 If you know Russian (or trust the power of Google Translate), check my findings on my Medium profile.

-Country Chooser dashboard is another research I made to monitor the quality of life and climate data of the countries I want to visit in the future.
+Country Chooser dashboard is another research I made to monitor the quality of life and climate data of the desired countries to visit in the future.
 Some of them I have already visited.

-I hope my answers helped you understand why data analytics is so in demand.
+I hope my answers helped you understand the importance of analyzing and interpreting data.
 From my side, I’d like to wish you luck in this turbulent time.
 All the best!Back to Blog